ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 ---

 The one who enthusiastically greeted the young noble of Blackwood Family was Elder Jhamil instead of Bhela Malikh.
-He managed to conjure thirty years worth of bullshitting skills to flatter and fawn over the other party, rather thick faced to continue despite the young master of noble family rolled his eyes several times.
+He managed to conjure thirty years worth of bullshitting skills to flatter and fawn over people with background, rather thick-faced to continue despite young master of the noble family rolling his eyes several times.
 As soon as the young noble caught the sight of a short-haired girl he immediately escaped from Elder Jhamil’s clutch with a big grin on his face.

 “Ah, Sister Bhela!”